awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.WriteData.md

 The primary key for this table consists of *Artist* and *SongTitle*\.
 You must specify values for these attributes\.

 Here are some key things to know about this `PutItem` example:
 + DynamoDB provides native support for documents, using JSON\.
-This makes DynamoDB ideal for storing semi\-structured data, such as *Tags*\.
-You can also retrieve and manipulate data from within JSON documents\.
+This makes DynamoDB ideal for storing semistructured data, such as *Tags*\.
+You also can retrieve and manipulate data from within JSON documents\.
 + The *Music* table does not have any predefined attributes, other than the primary key \(*Artist* and *SongTitle*\)\.
-+ Most SQL databases are transaction\-oriented\.
++ Most SQL databases are transaction oriented\.
 When you issue an `INSERT` statement, the data modifications are not permanent until you issue a `COMMIT` statement\.
 With Amazon DynamoDB, the effects of a `PutItem` action are permanent when DynamoDB replies with an HTTP 200 status code \(`OK`\)\.

 **Note**
 For code samples using `PutItem`, see [Getting Started with DynamoDB](GettingStarted.md)\.